Frequently asked questions

 Go ONLINE – Click the below button and pay by credit card or online banking.

-Via your RESIDENTS’ COMMITTEE – Give your membership form to your residents committee with your cash or cheque payment.
+Via your RESIDENTS COMMITTEE – Download a Village registration form from Here and give it to your residents committee with your cash payment.
 Check with your committee first.

-3. Contact your village or regional RVRANZ Representative.
+3. Contact your village or regional RVR Representative.

 Please feel free to use this form to contact us through the